 This season there will be seven live events on Free to Air, but as seen in the 2018 TV fixtures Fox Sports 5 will provide the most complete V8 Supercars coverage including every practice session, qualifying event and featured race shown live, with the featured races ad-break free, as well as unique camera angles and spectacular graphics.

-So if you’re a resident of Australia check out the Foxtel Sports Combo pack which currently has no lock-in contract and is offering the first month free.
-With the Sports Combo you can watch the Darwin Supercars live on your big screen, and if you have to be out and about, you can stream the V8 Supercars free using the Foxtel App within just minutes of signing up.
+So if you’re a resident of Australia check out the Foxtel Sports Combo pack which currently offers the first 3 months free if trialled by September 17.
+With the Sports Combo you can watch the Supercars live on your big screen, and if you have to be out and about, you can stream the V8 Supercars free using the Foxtel App within just minutes of signing up.

 V8 Supercars 2018 TV Fixtures